View More Images

 Total elevation gain: 477m (1565ft).

-Day 8 Ryori - Ryori Pass - Ofunato
+Day 8 Ofunato - Ryori Pass - Ofunato

 Today, the trail follows another stretch of the old Hama-kaido up and over the Ryori Pass.
 The beginning of the climb is marked by an atmospheric shrine set in a narrow gorge carved by a tumbling stream.
 Timeless torii shrine gates guard the way to the inner sanctum, the seat of the Shinto kami god, set between two large waterfalls.
 An entrancing site, it provides the impetus, if needed, to start the climb up and over the 484 metre-high Ryori Pass.